SoAndSoAnthony/Sprint_Four_Project/README.md

 ...and now by deploying with that added command, the build cancels.
 By removing that extra command, pip install --upgrade pip, the build fails...why?

+In my Terminal in the VSCode Document, I've keyed in the streamlit run app.py command, and the result URL was this:

+http://127.0.0.1:10000/      NOTE: In the config. file, the server file should be "0.0.0.0", not those four numbers...fingers crossed...

+...and the build failed on bash:streamlit:command not found.
+Exited with status 127 while running your code.